Rod (unit)

 The name perch derives from the Ancient Roman unit, the pertica.

 The measure also has a relationship with the military pike of about the same size.
 Both measures date from the sixteenth century, when the pike was still utilized in national armies.
-The tool has largely been supplanted by electronic tools such as surveyor lasers (lidar) and optical target devices for surveying lands.
-Surveyors rods and chains are still used in rough terrains with heavy overgrowth where laser or other optical measurements are difficult or impossible.
-In dialectal English the term lug has also been used, although the Oxford English Dictionary states that this unit, while usually of 16 1/2 feet, may also be of 15, 18, 20, or 21 feet.
+The tool has been supplanted, first by steel tapes and later by electronic tools such as surveyor lasers and optical target devices for surveying lands.
+In dialectal English, the term lug has also been used, although the Oxford English Dictionary states that this unit, while usually of 16 1/2 feet, may also be of 15, 18, 20, or 21 feet.

 In the United States until 1 January 2023, the rod was often defined as 16.5 US survey feet, or approximately 5.029 210 058 m.

 History

 In England, the perch was officially discouraged in favour of the rod as early as the 15th century; however, local customs maintained its use.
-In the 13th century perches were variously recorded in lengths of 18 ft, 20 ft, 22 ft and 24 ft; and even as late as 1820, a House of Commons report notes lengths of 16+1/2 ft, 18 ft, 21 ft, 24 ft, and even 25 ft.
+In the 13th century, perches were variously recorded in lengths of 18 ft, 20 ft, 22 ft and 24 ft; and even as late as 1820, a House of Commons report notes lengths of 16+1/2 ft, 18 ft, 21 ft, 24 ft, and even 25 ft.
 In Ireland, a perch was standardized at 21 ft, making an Irish chain, furlong and mile proportionately longer by 27.27% than the "standard" English measure.

-Until English King Henry VIII seized the lands of the Roman Catholic Church in 1536, land measures as we now know them were essentially unknown.
+Until English King Henry VIII seized the lands of the Roman Catholic Church in 1536, modern land measures were essentially unknown.
 Instead a narrative system of landmarks and lists was used.
 Henry wanted to raise even more funds for his wars than he'd seized directly from church property (he'd also assumed the debts of the monasteries), and as James Burke writes and quotes in the book Connections that the English monk Richard Benese "produced a book on how to survey land using the simple tools of the time, a rod with cord carrying knots at certain intervals, waxed and resined against wet weather."
 Benese poetically described the measure of an acre in terms of a perch:

 The practice of using surveyor's chains, and perch-length rods made into a detachable stiff chain, came about a century later when iron was a more plentiful and common material.
 A chain is a larger unit of length measuring 66 ft, or 22 yards, or 100 links, or 4 rods (20.1168 meters).
 There are 10 chains or 40 rods in a furlong (eighth-mile), and so 80 chains or 320 rods in one statute mile (1760 yards, 1609.344 m, 1.609344 km); the definition of which was legally set in 1593 and popularized by Royal surveyor (called the 'sworn viewer') John Ogilby only after the Great Fire of London (1666).